DragonBox/u3d/README.md

  * __On Windows:__

 A fix to the issue stated above has been found on [StackOverflow](http://stackoverflow.com/questions/5720484/how-to-solve-certificate-verify-failed-on-windows).
 If you follow the steps described in this topic, you will most likely get rid of this issue.

+### Solve Connection failures

+If your network is flaky you might try to change the way u3d uses ruby's Net::HTTP trsnsport mechanism

+* set U3D_HTTP_READ_TIMEOUT (defaults 300 seconds) to change the http read timeout

+* U3D_HTTP_MAX_RETRIES (ruby 2.5 only, defaults 1).
+Ruby automatically retries once upon failures on idempotents methods.
+From ruby 2.5. you can change the number of time ruby might retry.